mrlordkaj/i2cdevlib-pi/README.md

 $ sudo apt-get install freeglut3-dev
 ```

 We have many of demostrations depends on each device.
-Here, I guide you to build `MPU6050`'s `teapot` demo, all other demo can be built by the same way.
+Here, I guide you to build `MPU6050`'s demos (all other demo can be built by the same way).

 First, make sure you are working on the root directory of the project.